Worcester, Massachusetts: Primary and secondary education

 Worcester Public Schools educate more than 25,000 students in pre-kindergarten through 12th grade.
-The system consists of 34 elementary schools, 4 middle schools, 8 high schools, and several other learning centers such as magnet schools, alternative schools, and special education schools.
+The system consists of 34 elementary schools, four middle schools, eight high schools, and several other learning centers such as magnet schools, alternative schools, and special education schools.
 The city's public school system also administers an adult education component called "Night Life", and operates a Public-access television cable TV station on channel 11.
-In June 2015, Massachusetts Governor Charlie Baker announced a $1.3 million grant to the Elm Park Community School.

 Worcester Technical High School opened in 2006, replacing the old Worcester Vocational High School, or "Voke".
 The city's other public high schools include South High Community School, North High School, Doherty Memorial High School, Burncoat Senior High School, University Park Campus School, and Claremont Academy.

-In 2014, Worcester Tech's graduating class was honored by having President Barack Obama as the speaker at their graduation ceremony.

 The Massachusetts Academy of Math and Science was founded in 1992 as a public secondary school at the Worcester Polytechnic Institute.

 One notable charter school in the city is Abby Kelley Foster Charter Public School, which teaches kindergarten through 12th grade.
 It is granted status by Massachusetts as a Level 1 school.
 It is the one of 834 schools in the United States to offer the International Baccalaureate Diploma Programme.

 Twenty-one private and parochial schools are also found throughout Worcester, including the city's oldest educational institution, Worcester Academy, founded in 1834, and Bancroft School, founded in 1900.